giga-sec/gigaSec-Tech-Notes/2. Notes/Root Directory is the GOD of all folders.md

 ---
 `Filesystem Hierarchy Standard`
--> is the structure used to folders in Linux.
+-> is the structure used of folders in Linux.

 ## `/` or `root directory`